apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 #### How to find image url from my website and Facebook pages?

-🙋Right-click the image > Select 'Copy Image Address'
+🙋Right-click the image > Select `Copy Image Address`

 #### How can I get image url for something I didn't post online?